bramses/chatgpt-md/README.md

 - Create chats from *highlighted text*.
 - [*Infer title* from messages](https://github.com/bramses/chatgpt-md/discussions/11).
 Can be set to run automatically after >4 messages.
 - Stream at cursor position or at end of file.
 Can be set in settings.
+- Choose [heading level for role](https://github.com/bramses/chatgpt-md/pull/22) h1-h6.
+Can be set in settings.
+- Custom endpoints can be specified using the url parameter in your front matter.
+See FAQ for an example.
+- Stop a running stream with a command.
+See commands section below.
 - (NEW!)
-Choose [heading level for role](https://github.com/bramses/chatgpt-md/pull/22) h1-h6.
+Choose between nine languages for "Infer Title".
 Can be set in settings.
 - (NEW!)
-Custom endpoints can be specified using the url parameter in your front matter.
-See FAQ for an example.
-- (NEW!)
-Stop a running stream with a command.
-See commands section below.
+ChatGPT comment blocks.
+Allows you to leave scratchpad notes, backlinks...or anything else really!!
+See command below for details.

 ### Commands